-Prosecutor denies misconduct, says he never believed inmate
+Judge won't sanction prosecutor over inmate tampering claim

-JACKSON, Miss. – A Mississippi prosecutor on Monday denied that he tried to put words in the mouth of a jailhouse snitch in a high-profile case.
+JACKSON, Miss. – A Mississippi judge on Monday denied an attempt to throw a prosecutor off a murder case in which a man is accused of setting a woman on fire.

+Circuit Judge Gerald Chatham ruled Monday that nothing a district attorney had done harmed the legal case of Quinton Tellis, who is accused of setting 19-year-old Jessica Chambers on fire in 2014.

+"I have heard no evidence in this case to lead me to believe that there has been any misconduct that would prejudice Mr. Tellis in this case," Chatham said, ruling from the bench.

+Lawyers for Tellis asked Chatham last week to remove District Attorney John Champion, saying he tried to coach testimony against Tellis from another of their clients accused of murder.

-District Attorney John Champion, testifying in a hearing where a defense lawyer was trying to get him thrown off the murder case of Quinton Tellis, said an inmate freely offered him evidence that could have provided a more definitive link to the 2014 burning death of Jessica Chambers.
+But Champion said 19-year-old Jalen Caudle freely offered him a statement that could have provided a more definitive link to the 2014 burning death of Jessica Chambers.

-But Champion told Circuit Judge Gerald Chapman he believed the story that Jalen Caudle told him was a lie aimed at winning leniency in Caudle's own capital murder case in DeSoto County.
+Champion, though, told Chapman he believed the story that Caudle told him was a lie aimed at winning leniency in Caudle's own capital murder case in DeSoto County.
 The Horn Lake resident was indicted in connection with a March 2017 shooting in Southaven, and is also charged with conspiracy to commit armed robbery and illegal gang activity.

-"I don't think for a second that Quinton would have revealed all these things to a young kid," Champion testified in a hearing in Sardis over accusations he broke court rules.
+"I don't think for a second that Quinton would have revealed all these things to a young kid," Champion testified in a hearing in Sardis over accusations he broke court rules by meeting with Caudle without his lawyer.
 The hearing was transmitted on the internet by multiple television stations.

-Champion said he didn't violate court rules by talking to Caudle without his lawyer because he was there to talk to Caudle as a witness against Tellis.
+Champion said he didn't violate court rules because he was there to talk to Caudle as a witness against Tellis.

-Champion's story contrasts with testimony by Caudle and claims by the lawyers who represent both him and Tellis in unrelated cases.
+Champion's story contrasts with testimony Monday by Caudle and claims by the lawyers who represent both Caudle and Tellis in the unrelated cases.
 The two were housed in the same area of DeSoto County's jail for a time, although Tellis is alleged to have killed Chambers in Panola County.

 Prosecutors say Tellis set Chambers and her car on fire on a rural back road near Courtland on the night of Dec.
 6, 2014.
 Firefighters and law enforcement officers testified at the first trial that they heard Chambers say "Eric" or "Derek" attacked her, although prosecutors presented testimony that Chambers was so burned that she would have been unable to properly pronounce words.
-Champion said other evidence led to Tellis, but the defendant's lawyers made Chambers' words the center of their case.
+Champion said other evidence led to Tellis, but the defendant's lawyers made Chambers' words the center of their defense.

 "He said he wanted me to get up on the stand and testify that when Q first met Jessica, she called him Eric," testified Caudle, calling Tellis by his first initial.